 Of men with obstructive symptoms (hesitancy, weak urinary stream, intermittency, feeling of incomplete bladder emptying), about one third have detrusor overactivity without obstruction.

 Urgency or an abrupt gush of urine without warning or without preceding increase in intra-abdominal pressure (often called reflex or unconscious incontinence) typically indicates detrusor overactivity.
-The term overactive bladder is sometimes used to describe urinary urgency (with or without incontinence) that is often accompanied by urinary frequency and nocturia.

 Neurologic, pelvic, and rectal examinations are the focus.